vadim-shadrin/alpine-apk-proxy/README.md

 # alpine-apk-proxy
-You can use this service as chaching proxy for alpine linux artefacts
+You can use this service as caching proxy for alpine linux artefacts

 just change your /etc/apk/repositories